mistermicheels/learning-notes/web/css/Inheritance-cascade-specificity.md

+---
+tree_title: Inheritance, the cascade and specificity
+---

-# Inheritance, the cascade and specificity
+# Inheritance, the cascade and specificity (CSS)

 See: